ITA23-Studiegruppe-D-Bilabonnement/Subscription-microservice/README.md

   - **Description:** Cancels an active subscription by setting its status to inactive and notifying the car microservice to update the car's status.

   - **Response**
-    - `200 OK`: Subscription cancelled successfully
+    - `200 OK`: Subscription cancelled successfully.
-    - `404 Not found`: If no subscriptions are found in the database
+    - `404 Not found`: If no subscriptions are found in the database.